particle-iot/docs/src/content/reference/device-os/firmware.md

 }
 ```

-System power features are enabled or disabled using the `SystemLiwerConfiguration::feature()` method.
+System power features are enabled or disabled using the `SystemPowerConfiguration::feature()` method.
 The settings are saved in non-volatile storage so you do not need to set them on every startup.

 #### SystemPowerFeature::PMIC_DETECTION